arh-eu/gds-python-sdk/README.md

 The functions that are processing the replies do not have to be declared `async`, as it is not an asynchronous activity.

 The `WebsocketClient` connects to the GDS on the given URL (that can be specified by command line arguments and is passed to the `__init()__` with the `**kwargs` pattern), and if the login was successful it will call the `client_code(..)` method of the class with the active websocket connection descriptor as the parameter.
 Should the login fail, the client exits with the error message displayed.

+The `kwargs` contain mapped parameters, that are used to set up the (WebSocket) connection.
+Using the ConsoleClient initializes them from the command line arguments by the `argparse` library.
+However, for custom clients you can specify them as well to override the default values.
+These parameters are:

+  - `url` - the GDS url you wish to connect to.
+Default value is set to `ws://127.0.0.1:8888/gate`.
+  - `username` - the username used for messages and login.
+Default is `user`.
+  - `password` - the password used for password authentication.
+Set to `None` if not specified.
+  - `timeout` - the timeout used for awaiting reply messages from the GDS in seconds. `30` is the default.

+If the `url` scheme is `wss` you can use TLS for encrypted connection.
+For this you need to specify two parameters as well.

+  - `cert` - the path to the file in PKCS12 format for the certificates (the `*.p12` file).
+  - `secret` - The password used to generate and encrypt the `cert` file.

+Any additional parameter you specify can be accessed by the `self.args` variable in the whole class.

 Business logic of the client should be implemented in the `client_code(..)` method.
 When the method returns, the client will close the active websocket connection and exit.
 Not overriding the `client_code(..)` will result in a `NotImplementedError()`.